 to the rider on horseback (metaphor for Taurus).

 The positions of 9 zodiacal references.

-is dictated by the forms and locations of four constellations.
+is dictated by the pentagram & circle and the forms and locations of four constellations.

-other to mimic the zodiacal symbol for Aquarius - ingenious!).
+other - to mimic the zodiacal symbol for Aquarius).
 In front of

-the water are two horses (to represent Scorpio & Sagittarius).
+the water are two horses (representing Scorpio & Sagittarius).